mtolly/onyx/haskell/README.md

   * Guitar Hero: Warriors of Rock

-    Creates DLC files for Guitar Hero: Warriors of Rock for Xbox 360, for use on a jailbroken (RGH or JTAG) console.
+    Creates DLC files for Guitar Hero: Warriors of Rock, for use on a jailbroken Xbox 360 (RGH or JTAG) or PlayStation 3.

     * There appears to be a limit of slightly over 700 songs' metadata in one file; any more causes a crash on game launch.